yashbaddi/FoodieFleet/README.md

 - Totaling the order price
 - Placing the order
 - Tracking the delivery driver on map
+- Add Search option to search the restauarants
+- Add Authentication
+- Notifiation service for the delivery information

 2. _Restaurant Interface_ Should have the following Functionalities

 - Page to confirm the orders with displaying the order details
 - option to notify if the order is done
+- Add Authentiaction
+- Notifiation service for the order information

 3. _Delivery Driver Interface_ should have the following functionalities